ToniJakovcevic/Reinforcement-learning/Programming examples for the book - Reinforcement learning - an introduction/Examples/Chapter 5.1/Python/Readme.md

-The implementation of Blackjack example covered in chapter 5.1 of the book (second edition).
+Monte Carlo prediction - the implementation of Blackjack example covered in chapter 5.1 of the book (second edition).

 Results: